Daisetsuzan National Park: Mountain groups

 These volcanic groups lie around a central highlands dominated by Mount Tomuraushi.
 The park is also known for its alpine meadows and remote backcountry.

 Nature

-Daisetsuzan National Park is famous for its wildlife, and the park is home to several rare species.
+Daisetsuzan National Park is famous for its wildlife, including several rare species.
 The park is notably home to a population of brown bears.
-The pika, a small mammal, with short limbs, rounded ears, and no external tail, is also found in the park.
+The pika, a small mammal with short limbs, rounded ears, and no external tail, is also found in the park.
 The forests of Daisetsuzan National Park are dominated by the Picea jezoensis, the Jezo spruce, and the Abies sachalinensis, the Sakhalin fir.
 Of the 450 species of alpine plants found in Hokkaidō, half are found in Daisetsuzan National Park.

 Onsen

 Daisetsuzan National Park also includes the onsen hot spring resorts of Asahidake Onsen, Fukiage Onsen, Sōunkyō Onsen and Tenninkyo Onsen.